JoseRoca/AfxNova/docs/Windows GUI /Windows Procedures.md

 Retrieves the name of the default browser.

 ```
-FUNCTION AfxGetDefaultBrowserName () AS CWSTR
+FUNCTION AfxGetDefaultBrowserName () AS DWSTRING
 ```

 #### Return value